2013/2014 Events Calendar

 Reno River Festival: The Reno River Festival is America's Premier whitewater event that takes place in the heart of downtown Reno at the Truckee River Whitewater Park.
 Known for attracting the world's top whitewater athletes for an action-filled weekend in Reno.
 The festival also offers free kayak clinics for all ability levels and ages.
 The event attracts more than 32,000 people to the thriving riverfront district in downtown Reno.
 For a schedule of events, clinics and more information, visit www.renoriverfestival.com or call 775-784-9400, ext, 119.

 Helldorado Days: The longest-running civic event in the history of Las Vegas is an outdoor tribute to the Wild West that attracts 40,000 people.
 Helldorado Days offers a four-day pro rodeo, a parade, carnival treasure hunt for gold, whiskering contest, golf tournament, poker tournament, art show and auction, trail ride, exhibits and food.
+In celebration of Nevada's 150th year as a state, the 2014 Helldorado Parade will be a featured Nevada Sesquicentennial event.
 For information, visit www.elkshelldorado.com or call 702-870-1221.

 Spring Wings Bird Festival: Spring Wings is a celebration of birding in and around Fallon, the Lahontan Valley Wetlands and Stillwater Wildlife Refuge, a lush area on the Pacific Flyway that attracts hundreds of species of birds.
-The two-day event features workshops, field trips, tours, guest speakers and a banquet.
-This year's event will be located at Churchill County Parks and Recreation mulltipurpose building and pavilion.
-For more information, visit www.springwings.org.
+The three-day event features workshops, field trips, tours, guest speakers and a banquet.
+This year's event will be located at Oats Park Arts Center.
+For more information, visit http;//www.visitfallonnevada.com.

 Run-A-Mucca Motorcycle Rally: The annual Run-A-Mucca Motorcycle Rally in Winnemucca is sure to be their best event ever.
 Get ready for plenty of action with free live concerts, a $1,000 Poker Run, death defying special acts, and of course, the burning bike.
-For more information, visit http://www.runamucca.com.
+For more information, call 800-962-2638 or visit http://www.runamucca.com.

 Jim Butler Days: Tonopah just wouldn’t be Tonopah without a stubborn donkey and a man named Jim Butler, the rancher credited with the original silver claim that launched one of Nevada’s biggest mining booms in 1900.
 Every Memorial Day weekend, Jim, his wife, Belle, and his mule are fondly remembered at the annual celebration known as Jim Butler Days.
 Come join in all the fun – parade, dirt track races, state mining events, children’s events, street dance and vendors.
 For more information, visit http://www.tonopahnevada.com or call 775-482-3558.

 V&T Railroad rides: Travel back to Virginia City’s bonanza days aboard the Virginia & Truckee Railroad, the “Queen of the Shortlines.”
 Powered by an authentic steam engine, the V&T travels through spectacular Wild West scenery where passengers can glimpse wild horses and other wildlife, mining artifacts and other Old West remnants during the one-hour ride along the original route through the Flowery Mountains.
-For more information, visit www.visitcarsoncity.com, www.visitvirginiacitynv.com or call 800-NEVADA-1-800-718-7587, 775-687-7410.
+For more information, visit , www.visitvirginiacitynv.com or call 877-724-5007.

 Reno-Tahoe Odyssey: Relay teams race through the alpine and desert on a 178-mile course in the Reno-Tahoe Odyssey.
 Trails bypass mountain streams and follow the path of pioneers and settlers.
 Take in some of the most stunning scenery in northern Nevada on this two-day trek.
 Proceeds benefit local charities.
 For more information, visit www.renotahoeodyssey.com or call 775-825-3399.